ererdewubudesi/ererdewubudesi.github.io/_pages/about.md

 - How to design more efficient AI systems with greater cognitive plausibility by leveraging multimodal data and multimodal training approaches

 **NLP → Linguistics and Cognitive Science**
-- What AI systems can tell us about human conceptual organization and knowledge representation
+- What AI systems can tell us about human conceptual representation and knowledge organization
-- What cognitively plausible AI systems can reveal about language acquisition
+- What cognitively plausible AI systems can reveal about language acquisition and processing

 I have also worked on **NLP for language and cultural studies**, and I am broadly interested in:
 - Developing useful tools to quantify linguistic features